tomasherceg/dotvvm-docs/Pages/basics-server-side-html-generation.md

 </div>
 ```

-If the `PostBack.Update` is used, the HTML code rendered by the control is sent to the client on every postback and the content is
+If the `PostBack.Update` is used, the control is rendered on every postback and the HTML is sent as part of the response.

-replaced in the page.
-You'll need to use this property when you use server-side rendering.
+The content is then replaced in the page.

+Typically, you use this property in combination with the server-side rendering.